christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

 '/home/christopher/.local/lib/python2.7/site-packages'
 ```

-To check which directories (and their order of precedence) are used to load the packages / dependencies:
+To check which directories (and their order of precedence) are used to load the packages / dependencies during a Python run:

 ```python
 >>> import sys
 >>> sys.path
 ['', '/home/christopher/technologies/caffe/python', '/home/christopher/apps/christopher5106.github.io', '/home/christopher/miniconda2/lib/python27.zip', '/home/christopher/miniconda2/lib/python2.7', '/home/christopher/miniconda2/lib/python2.7/plat-linux2', '/home/christopher/miniconda2/lib/python2.7/lib-tk', '/home/christopher/miniconda2/lib/python2.7/lib-old', '/home/christopher/miniconda2/lib/python2.7/lib-dynload', '/home/christopher/.local/lib/python2.7/site-packages', '/home/christopher/miniconda2/lib/python2.7/site-packages']
 ```

+**These commands gives a good picture of what's happening when running a Python script, where packages are fetched from and this can be a first step in debugging, although it does not give us any clue on what package has been installed in each directory.**

 The presence of the first path in the list is due to the environment variable `PYTHONPATH` setup in my `~/.bashrc` file: